opendocsg/slw-judgments-backfill/2017_SGHC_253/report.md

 _Criminal Procedure and Sentencing_ – _Sentencing_ – _Mentally disordered offenders_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 52 of 2017 was allowed by the Court of Appeal on 27 June 2018.
-See [2018] SGCA 31.]
+See <span class="citation">[2018] SGCA 31</span>.]

 16 October 2017 Judgment reserved.